wp-cli/handbook/commands/core/update/index.md

 : Update to this version, instead of to the latest version.

 [\--force]
-: Will update even when current WP version &lt; passed version.
+: Will update even when current WP version < passed version.
 Use with caution.

 ### EXAMPLES